Canisius at a Glance

 Graduate School Acceptance Rate for Law School

-More than 90 percent of the Canisius students who apply to graduate school are accepted.
+Nine of ten Canisius students who apply to law schools are accepted.

 Graduate School Acceptance Rate for Medical School

 US News & World Report “America’s Best Colleges”

 US News & World Report “Top Online Education Degree Programs”